Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Reproducible Research

 \section{Reproducible Research}

-In the data and code supplement \cite{SDR} we offer a Matlab software library that includes: \begin{enumerate} \item A function to compute the value of each of the 26 optimal shrinkers discussed to high precision. \item A function to compute the optimal risk corresponding to these optimal shrinkers. \item A function to test the correctness of each of the 17 analytic shrinker fomulas provided. \item Tabulated values of the optimal shrinkers, and a function for fast evaluation of each of the 26 optimal shrinkers based on interpolation of tabulated values. \item Scripts that generate each of the figures in this paper, or subsets of them for specified loss functions. \end{enumerate}
+In the code supplement \cite{SDR} we offer a Matlab software library that includes: \begin{enumerate} \item A function to compute the value of each of the 26 optimal shrinkers discussed to high precision. \item A function to test the correctness of each of the 18 analytic shrinker fomulas provided. \item Scripts that generate each of the figures in this paper, or subsets of them for specified loss functions. \end{enumerate}